How Pain, Depression and Anxiety Intersect

 We need to use different tools to help our bodies gently move out of a freeze response; others help release and relax out the fight/flight response in our bodies.
 This enables you to feel more in control, connected with others, and engaged in life.
 Talk therapy may be very beneficial.

 The pandemic and social distancing make it challenging to connect with others.
 Globally, current lifestyle changes are causing added stress in many ways to our bodies.
 These changes can be worse for people already struggling with pain, anxiety, and depression; they already often feel isolated.
 Isolation may add additional struggles to life’s daily tasks.
 It is important to connect with friends, your children, and family either in person (if safe to do so) or via phone/video.
 Reach out to someone you know who may be struggling or isolated.
-Mayo Clinic offers an online support group for those with COVID-19.

 When Treating Depression is Critical to Protect Someone’s Mental Health

 Clinical depression and major depression are serious medical conditions and may have critical side effects.
 This is when a person not only can feel sadness but find it too hard to climb out of.
 Mood disorders, mental illness, and suicidal ideation need to be identified and treated – even if it may seem unnecessary to prevent suicide at the moment.

 If you know of someone who has made a suicide attempt and needs help, tell them about the National Suicide Prevention Lifeline at 800-273-8255.
 It is better to be safe than sorry, as they say.
 Call even if you suspect a pending suicide attempt.